Interface In Java Interview Questions

 • Altogether provide new implementation or

-• Invoke either one of the default method using super keyword
+• Invoke either one of the default methods using the super keyword

 • For example, <interfaceName>.super.<defaultMethodName>